Physiotherapy: When will the NDIS cover it?

 - The use of special equipment.

-Find out more about physiotherapists and how they can help you here.
+Find out more about Physiotherapists: what they do and how they can help you.

 Physiotherapy and achieving your goals.